xlaurahu/CorrDiffSCIL/README.md

 Create a designated folder in your JupyterHub called `corrdiff`

-Download the files named `corrdiff_output_lat.npy`, `corrdiff_output_lon.npy` from this Github repository, and upload it to the folder.
+Download the files named `corrdiff_output_lat.npy`, `corrdiff_output_lon.npy` from this GitHub repository, and upload them to the folder.
 These files tell us how the output is mapped onto CONUS.

 Download `CorrDiffHurrHeleVis.ipynb`, this is the ipynb file that deploys NIM to generate downscaled outputs.